Tony Bergstrom

-High school career
+Early life

 Bergstrom was a three-year starter and team captain on the powerhouse Skyline Eagles football team.
 It was there he gained the nickname, "The Man with the Silver Biceps."
 In 2002 and 2003 the Eagles made the state finals and in 2004 they were Regional champions and made the state semi-finals.
 Bergstrom was All-State and Region 3 Player of the Year in 2004 as well as the Eagles' Most Valuable Player.
 Throughout his high school career Bergstrom won many athletic and academic awards and nominations, including being a three-year High Honor Roll, an Academic All State, earning a College Board AP Scholar Award and being a National Football Foundation & College Hall of Fame 2004 Scholar-Leader-Athlete nominee.
 Bergstrom was also a three-year letterman in basketball and a two-year letterman in track and field.

 College career

 2008

 Bergstrom enrolled with the University of Utah in 2005 before departing on a LDS Church mission.
 He returned to school for the 2008 spring semester.
 He played in 10 games and started at left tackle against University of Nevada-Las Vegas, finishing with three knockdowns, two cuts and a pancake block.
 He also recorded two knockdowns and two cuts against Weber State and a pancake block against San Diego State.
 Bergstrom also saw action on special teams and was named Academic All-MWC and to the Athletic Director's Honor Roll.